MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 Microsoft 365 Apps is supported on Windows Server 2019 only until October 2025.

-For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).
+For recommendations on other client hosting solutions, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

 For end of support dates for Windows Server 2019, see the [Windows Server 2019 lifecycle](/lifecycle/products/windows-server-2019) page.